Westmont High School (Westmont, Illinois)

 Westmont High School, or WHS, is a public four-year high school located in Westmont, a western suburb of Chicago, Illinois, in the United States.
 It is part of Westmont Community Unit School District 201.
-The student population of 450 students and building size are much smaller than adjacent public high schools such as Downers Grove North and Hinsdale Central.
+The student population of 393 (2018–2019) and building size are much smaller than adjacent public high schools such as Downers Grove North and Hinsdale Central.

 History

 The school was created as part of the newly formed CUSD 201 in Westmont in 1972, and first opened for education in September 1974.

 The community approved building the new high school in 1973, and the current Westmont High School building opened in October 1976.
 The school mascot, the Sentinel, is a sentry, or guard wearing a uniform of the school colors, burgundy and gold.
 The name was chosen via submissions to the school board.
 Sentinels represents the fact that Westmont was the highest point in the Chicago area, and hence a position a Sentinel would take.